rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 First of all, you will have a **sign up page** and a **sign in page**.
 You can take any web application out there as blueprint to structure these routes for a authentication mechanism.
 For instance, take the following scenario: A user visits your web application.
 The user is conviced by your service and finds the button in the navigation bar to sign in to your application.
 But the user has no account yet, so a sign up button is preseneted as alternative on the sign in page.

-{{% pin_it_image "react firebase sign in" "img/posts/complete-firebase-authentication-react-tutorial/sign.jpg" "" %}}
+{{% pin_it_image "react firebase sign in" "img/posts/complete-firebase-authentication-react-tutorial/sign.jpg" "is-src-set" %}}

 Second, there will be a **landing page** and a **home page**.
 The landing page is your root route.
 That's the place where a user ends up when visiting your web application by default.
 The user doesn't need to be authenticated to visit this route.
 On the other hand, the home page is a so called **protected route**.
 The user can only access it when being authenticated.
 You will implement the protection of the route by using authorization in this tutorial.